Hearing a voice from the Jazz Age for the first time by reading The Sun Also Rises by Ernest Hemingway

 Prolific readers know, one book can lead to another and to another and then to another, and so on to infinity.
 This progression was my key to gaining access to Hemingway’s The Sun Also Rises.
 However, it was not a book that started me off on my journey, it was a set of blog posts about books.
 The bloggers were participating in a challenge of reading and reviewing literature from “The Jazz Age”.
 Their blogs were the first and primary key to the Jazz Age world of Ernest Hemingway in 1920s France.
 I found five magic keys:

-The Jazz Age Reading Challenge was hosted by one of my favourite book bloggers, Leah Mosher of “Books Speak Volumes”.
-She invited participants to read books related to the Jazz Age during the month of January 2014.
+The Jazz Age Reading Challenge was hosted by one of my favourite book bloggers, Leah Mosher of “Books Speak Volumes” ((Note: Leah Mosher’s Blog “Books Speak Volumes” has unfortnately disappeared from the internet when we went looking for it in 2020.)).
+Leah invited participants to read books related to the Jazz Age during the month of January 2014.
 Participants in the challenge were encouraged to read at least one book set in or about the Jazz Age or its characters and write about it!

-I can’t say I was a by Paula McLain.
-So I read it and enjoyed it and it led me to another book, The Moveable Feast.
+I chose Paula McLain’s The Paris Wife, I read it and enjoyed it and it led me to another book, The Moveable Feast.

-At this point I could not say I was “reading Hemingway” because The Moveable Feast was a series of sketches of Hemingway’s life in Paris written over the years by Ernest Hemingway and published posthumously in 1964.
+At this point I could not say I was reading-Hemingway because The Moveable Feast was a series of sketches of Hemingway’s life in Paris written over the years by Ernest Hemingway and published posthumously in 1964.
 I don’t consider this book fits into the definition of a “classic” as defined in this blog.
 It certainly was a stepping stone for me.
 It gave me another access key.
-(If you want to know more about A Moveable Feast read Leah Mosher’s excellent blog-post at her website “Books Speak Volumes”.)

 It was good to read Hemingway at last and the book was very readable.
 I can’t say I loved it but I certainly enjoyed it on several levels.
-I’m sure I’ll read another of his books soon.
+I’m sure I’ll read another of his books sometime down the track..